 - When students attend school they get better grades, score better on standardized tests, and are more likely to go to college. - It is our responsibility to teach students the importance of attendance now, so they are prepared for the future.
-Employers say good attendance demonstrates responsibility and is a key factor in the hiring and promotion of employees. - It's the Law!
+Employers say good attendance demonstrates responsibility and is a key factor in the hiring and promotion of employees. - In California, chronic absenteeism is defined as a student being absent for 10% or more of the school days they are enrolled, regardless of whether the absences are excused or unexcused.
+This metric is a key performance indicator on the California School Dashboard, particularly for students in transitional kindergarten through grade eight.
+High rates of chronic absenteeism are associated with lower academic achievement, increased dropout rates, and persistent educational inequities, especially among students from disadvantaged backgrounds. - It's the Law!
 Parents and guardians are responsible for ensuring that their children go to school.
 When parents are at work, students should be safe at school.